 How do we protect the privacy of your health information?

-• In most situations, if we give your health information to anyone who isn’t providing your care or paying for your care, we are required to get written permission from you first.
-Written permission can be given by you or by someone you have given legal power to make decisions for you.
+- In most situations, if we give your health information to anyone who isn’t providing your care or paying for your care, we are required to get written permission from you first.
+Written permission can be given by you or by someone you have given legal power to make determinations for you.

 — For example, we are required to release health information to government agencies that are checking on quality of care.

 — Because you are a member of our plan through Medicare, we are required to give Medicare your health information, including information about your Part D prescription drugs.
 If Medicare releases your information for research or other uses, this will be done according to Federal statutes and regulations.

 You can see the information in your records and know how it has been shared with others.

 You have the right to look at your medical records held at the plan and to get a copy of your records.
 We are allowed to charge you a fee for making copies.
 You also have the right to ask us to make additions or corrections to your medical records.
 If you ask us to do this, we will consider your request and decide whether the changes should be made.
 You have the right to know how your health information has been shared with others for any purposes that are not routine.
 If you have questions or concerns about the privacy of your personal health information, please call Member Services.
 For a copy of our plan’s Notice of Privacy Practices, call Member Services.
 You can find the Member Services number on your ID card.

 We must give you information about the plan, its network of providers and your covered services.